 Many are fascinated by the stories of UPSC Toppers, but not everyone knows the years of hard work they put in to achieve their ‘overnight success’.

-90 % Candidates clear UPSC CSE only after repeated attempts!
+90 % of Candidates clear UPSC CSE only after repeated attempts!

-Analysing previous year trends of candidates who were selected into civil services like IAS, IPS, IFS etc, it is found that 90% candidates made it into the final rank list only after more than 1 attempt; some only after 8 attempts or more.
+Analyzing previous year trends of candidates who were selected into civil services like IAS, IPS, IFS, etc., it is found that 90% of candidates made it into the final rank list only after more than 1 attempt; some only after 8 attempts or more.

 Only 1 out of 10 selected candidates is a first-timer!

 In 2015-16, only 7.3% out of all the recommended candidates for various services candidates cleared the UPSC Civil Services Exam in their first attempt.
 In 2016-17, the performance of first-timers was much better, but still low, at 10%.

 IAS Exam: A Game of Persistence and Hard Work!

 Is the UPSC Civil Services Examination (CSE) a test to be cracked by those with persistence similar to ‘Robert Bruce’?
 The data is pointing in that direction.

 The chance of success increases consistently with every additional attempt made by candidates until the 3rd attempt.

 In most of the previous years, the largest chunk of successful candidates belonged to the category of 3 attempts.
 In 2016-17, 23.7% of selected candidates cleared UPSC CSE in their 3rd attempt.
 In 2015-16, the share of 3rd timers was 23.1%.